novix-sa/Pyplan/docs/User Guide/App Homepage.md

 In case there are multiple sessions open, they are listed as follows:
 ![enter image description here](http://img.pyplan.org/hop_home_sessions.png)

-The user can jump from one session to another just by clicking on the session name or close any open session by clicking on the cross red button.
+The user can jump from one session to another just by clicking on the session name or close any open session by clicking on the cross button.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczOTg3MTg2MywxOTAzMTMxMTUxLDEzMj
+eyJoaXN0b3J5IjpbLTEwNzUzNTg0MzgsLTczOTg3MTg2MywxOT
-A2MzI0MzQsLTE4Njk1MDM3NTgsMTkwMTY0NDA1OCwxNjExODI5
+AzMTMxMTUxLDEzMjA2MzI0MzQsLTE4Njk1MDM3NTgsMTkwMTY0
-NzAwLDE5NTA4MjUyNjgsLTg4ODgzMTYyOCw2NzQxMjE3MzMsLT
+NDA1OCwxNjExODI5NzAwLDE5NTA4MjUyNjgsLTg4ODgzMTYyOC
-EzNzI4MTgzNjMsMTk3MTEzNTQyNCwxMzMzMTk1NCwtNjgxMzY1
+w2NzQxMjE3MzMsLTEzNzI4MTgzNjMsMTk3MTEzNTQyNCwxMzMz
-MDUsMTI3ODUwOTU4MF19
+MTk1NCwtNjgxMzY1MDUsMTI3ODUwOTU4MF19
 -->